 In His parables Jesus used everyday items to teach spiritual lessons.
-The world we live in has changed significantly in the last 2000 years so some of the parables require explanation to fully appreciate.
-Not many of us can personally relate to lost sheep in the literal sense as the people of his day did.
+The world we live in has changed significantly in the last 2000 years.
+In order for a parable to be useful, it needs to be possible to relate it to our lives, so some of Jesus' parables require explanation to fully appreciate.
+Not many of us can personally relate to lost sheep in the literal sense as the people of His day did.
 In the parable of the good Samaritan we need to know that Jews considered the Samaritans as inferior people.
 I find it fascinating to try and come up with gospel parables or allegories that relate to the modern world or the world of science.
 I have collected them here even thou some of them are also part of talks at this site.

 It is always hard for me to want to believe that in order to have joy we have to have misery as it says in 2 Nephi 2:22-23 and Moses 5:11.
 Yet that appears to be how the world works.
 There are countless examples in nature of the need for contrast.
 Our eyes and brains adjust the colors that we see so as to increase contrast.
 Autumn leaves appear much more brilliant if they are in an area that also has green grass or some leaves that have not turned.
 The principles of thermodynamics tell us we can get useful energy from heat only if we have contrasting temperatures.
 For example the surface of Venus is very hot, yet a lander can not use that heat to produce electricity because there is no cold sink.
 All matter gives off infrared energy or light depending on the temperature.
 An infrared camera can see a person in total darkness, but can not see any details of a room if everything is the same temperature (see blackbody cavities).

 Atoms or molecules have different energy states with the lowest state being called the ground state.
 A molecule in the ground state has a minimum of motion.
-In order for a parable to be useful, it need to be possible to relate it to our lives.
 The analogy for the ground state is the "couch potato" The largest motion is clicking the remote on the TV or reaching for another snack.
 Atoms do many interesting things such as give of light, conduct heat, or react chemically with other atoms.
 Fire is an example of a chemical reaction.
 However, they don't do any of these exciting things and remain in the ground state.
 In the analogy there are many wonderful things we can do and become, but they won't happen if we stay in our "couch potato" state.
 There are a number of way that an atom can get out of the ground state.
 They can absorb light or collide with an other atom that has more energy.
 In our analogy we can be lifted from "our ground state" by absorbing light and truth from the gospel or sometime we need a little push from those who are on a higher plane.
 There is one important difference between us and the atoms.
 That is (as far as we know) the individual atoms have no choice in which atoms stay in the ground state and which ones move to a higher energy state.
 But with us we make the choice to stay in our ground state or make something more of our life.

 An object lesson that illustrates how easy it is to let your own rights and need overshadow those of others can be seen with a couple of quarters.
 For this object lesson you will need a partner.
 You and your partner stand facing each other and each holding up one of the quarters.
 Who's quarter is bigger?
 Of course all quarters are the same size, but they don't look the same size.
 Your quarter is almost big enough to cover your partner's face, while his quarter is only about as big as his eye.
 As you move further apart or as you bring your quarter closer to you face it's size grows until it can completely block your partner from view.
 In order to see your partner you have to push your quarter to the side a bit and peer around it.
 The quarter represents our rights and needs.
 It is only natural that our own needs appear larger than the those of other people.
 The further we are emotionally from an other person or the more we become fixated on our own needs, the smaller other people's needs appear to us.
 We have to make a conscious effort to see past our own needs to see the needs of others.